Finding private accommodation

 - how easy it is to travel, park or use public transport

 Shelter is a national charity offering advice about housing.
-There is a useful calculator you can use on the Shelter website to work out how much rent you could afford to pay:
+There is lots of useful information about private renting on the Shelter website:

 Right to rent

 Be aware that all private landlords who rent out properties in England are now required to carry out “right to rent” checks on people who want to rent from them.
 This to check you have the right to live in the UK legally.
 Landlords will usually ask for evidence such as a passport or Biometric Residence Card (BRP).

 Where to find private accommodation